Ptujec/LaunchBar/Passwords/README.md

 ## Features

 - You can view items also when 1Password is selected simply by pressing `space` or `→`.
-- Login items will open and autofill by default.
+- Login items will open and autofill by default in your default browser (as long as they have an URL).
 - Other items will open in 1Password by default.
 - You can alter the default behavior with `⌘↩`.
 - You can open login items in a secondary browser with `⌥↩`.
 (Other items that contain an URL with `⌥⌘↩`.)